Lincoln American Tower

-The Lincoln American Tower is a 22-story building located at the corner of North Main and Court streets in Memphis, Tennessee.
+The Lincoln American Tower (originally Columbian Mutual Tower) is a 22-story building located at the corner of North Main and Court streets in Memphis, Tennessee.
 It is also a historical landmark, one of the first steel frame skyscrapers built in Memphis.
 The tower underwent a six-year refurbishing project starting in 2002, and despite a fire in 2006, is now open and accepting tenants.

-The building currently features 31 residential apartments, 3 floors of commercial offices, and New York-based Ceriello Fine Foods on the ground floor.
+The building currently features 31 residential apartments, 3 floors of commercial offices, and New York–based Ceriello Fine Foods on the ground floor.

 History

 The site itself has a unique history, as it is located near the location of Irving Block Prison, which was on the north side of Court Square, which was used by the Union Army to house Confederate sympathizers during the Civil War.
 Freeing prisoners from Irving Block Prison was one of the three major objectives of Maj.
 Gen. Nathan Bedford Forrest's raid in the Second Battle of Memphis.

 In 1924, the president of the Memphis branch of the Columbia Mutual Insurance Company (later renamed to the Lincoln American Insurance Company), Lloyd Binford, had the gleaming white tower built overlooking Court Square.
 Binford later made an infamous name for himself across the country as head of the Memphis Censor Board, which he ran from his own offices on the top floor of the building.

-The Lincoln American Tower was added to the National Register of Historic Places in 1978.
+In 1978, the National Register of Historic Places listed the Lincoln American Tower.

 On October 6, 2006, the building was damaged by fire after embers from a major fire at the nearby First United Methodist Church were carried several blocks by strong winds.
 The result lit the top few floors of the building on fire, including the roof, and filled much of downtown Memphis with smoke.
 The nearby Court Annex building was destroyed in the same fire.

 Despite the fire, the renovation of the building continued, and the first tenants in 2008 were the Plough Foundation, who leased 4358 sqft of space in the building.

 Design

 The building’s frame is made of steel and is covered in concrete.
 This Gothic revival building has an exterior covered in a white terra cotta glaze.
 The building features pilasters, four for structural support and three for visual effect.
 The reveals on the pilasters show where the steel frame is within the building.
-This tower features decorative bas-reliefs across the façade; the most noteworthy one is the two woman and two children modeled after Lloyd Binford's children.
+This tower features decorative bas-reliefs across the façade; the most noteworthy one is the two women and two children modeled after Lloyd Binford's children.
 Piers lead up to the pyramidal cap.
 There are highly ornamented cornices around the building.

 The tower is a replica of New York's Woolworth Building, at one-third scale.